camunda/camunda-docs-manual/content/user-guide/process-engine/database.md

 alter table ACT_HI_PROCINST add constraint ACT_UNIQ_HI_BUS_KEY UNIQUE (PROC_DEF_ID_, BUSINESS_KEY_);
 ```

+### Isolation Level Configuration

+Most database management systems provide four different isolation levels to be set.
+For instance the levels defined by ANSI/USO SQL are (from low to high isolation):

+* READ UNCOMMITTED
+* READ COMMITTED
+* REPEATABLE READS
+* SERIALIZABLE

+The recommend isolation level to run Camunda with is **READ COMMITTED**, which may have a different name according to your database system.
+Setting the level to REPEATABLE READS is known to cause deadlocks, so one needs to be careful, when changing the isolation level.

 ### Custom Configuration for Microsoft SQL Server

 Microsoft SQL Server implements the isolation level `READ_COMMITTED` different